Visconti di Modrone

 The House of Visconti di Modrone is a collateral branch of the Visconti of Milan.
 It originated in the 17th century and still exists today.

-Since the 19th century, several lineage members achieved prominence in different domains of public life, including theatre and cinema director Luchino Visconti.
+Since the 19th century, several lineage members achieved prominence in different domains of public life, including the theatre and cinema director Luchino Visconti.

 Origins

 The Visconti di Modrone descend from Uberto, younger brother of Matteo Visconti, Lord of Milan, between 1287 and 1322.
 Since the primary residence of the first generations of Uberto's offspring was in the castle of Somma Lombardo, they were known by the surname of Visconti di Somma.

 In 1473, the two brothers Francesco and Guido Visconti di Somma divided the castle and the other family properties.
 In 1683, Niccolò Visconti di Somma, a descendant of Guido, married Teresa Modroni, originating the Visconti di Modrone lineage.

 The origins of the Visconti di Modrone are recognizable in their current peerages.
 The title of Count of Lonate Pozzolo traces back to the properties and noble rights in Lonate Pozzolo, a few kilometres south of Somma Lombardo, received by Guido Visconti di Somma in the division with his brother Francesco.